 Each state has laws that enable you to legally appoint a person to make decisions for you, if you cannot.
 A health care proxy is used to appoint a person to make health care decisions.
 A power of attorney appoints a person to manage all or … more

 If you’re shepherding a parent through the next stages of life, or concerned about elder law, we can take care of you.
 If you’re considering creating a trust, doing tax planning, or re-titling deeds, you can contact us and put your mind at ease.
 We also provide a full range of estate administration and tax services if you’re facing probate for the estate of a friend or loved one.
 Whether you need a trust for minor children or help with Medicaid asset protection, we can help you with your estate planning needs.

 For business owners seeking to start or sell a business, we write business agreements and work on tax planning.
 Do you want to understand the differences between an LLC, S Corp., or partnership?
 Do you need an operating or shareholders agreement for co-owners?
 Do you want to sell your business and factor that into your estate planning?
 We can help.

-- When a person passes away, a lawyer is often called in to handle the paperwork involved with settling an estate’s assets.
+What is Probate?
+When a person passes away, a lawyer is often called in to handle the paperwork involved with settling an estate’s assets.
 “Probate” is a legal proceeding which rules on the validity of a will and vests the…

-- Need advice on how to form a new business venture or draft an agreement between you and a partner?
-Whether you are forming a new commercial enterprise or a non-profit organization, call us to get started.
-Draw upon our expertise so that you make decisions…More
+Business Forms and Expertise Need advice on how to form a new business venture or draft an agreement between you and a partner?
+If you're forming a new business, call us to get started.
+Draw upon our expertise so that you make decisions that make sense…

-- Did you know that the only place you can legally appoint a guardian for minor children is in your Will?
+Why You Need Estate Planning Did you know that the only place you can legally appoint a guardian for minor children is in your Will?
 This is the number one reason younger families need estate planning!
 Without a surviving parent, a court process would ensue…